 Welcome to the Wales Coast Path

 THE WALES COAST PATH follows the whole Welsh coast for 870 miles from top to bottom.
 Wales is the only country in the world with a continuous path around its entire coast.
-Making it one of the best walks in Wales.
+Making it one of the best walks and hikes in Wales.